coleYab/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

-## The AirBnB project is a clone of the AiRBnB to demonstrate how fullstack applicstion is donw
+## The AirBnB project is a clone of the AiRBnB to demonstrate how fullstack application is done

 ### Components